 We need your help.
-This issue is far wider than this one court case.
+This issue is far wider than the cases we are involved with.
 Not everyone affected can take the police to court for what happened.
 For those who are, the process is long and painful.
 Please join them, and us, in speaking out and taking action in whatever way you can, and encouraging others to do the same.

 What you can do:

 - Sign the Where We Stand statement – and send a message of support

 - Engage: write, create, reflect, discuss, propose, analyse, critique

 - Keep campaigning – don’t let their abuse put you off!

 Where We Stand – sign up to the statement, and send your support

 - Add your name to the public list of supporters who agree with this statement: Where We Stand